 That would leave you with one hour tours going out at 9:00 am, 11:00 am, 1:00 pm and 3:00 pm.

 The timeslot settings enable you to customize how the time slots will appear to your customers in the booking portal.

 You can choose to list the timeslots as individual buttons (above), or as a drop-down menu (below).

 Show or hide the end times by adjusting the slider button to on or off and show or hide the unavailable time slots in the same way.
-If you decide to show the unavailable time slots, which have probably been fully booked, the will simply appear in gray with strikethrough text.
+If you decide to show the unavailable time slots, which have probably been fully booked, they will simply appear in grey with strikethrough text.